AdrianVollmer/XTreeViewer/CONTRIBUTING.md

 - Try to adhere to the DRY principle.
 - Don't overly abstract.
 Let's be pragmatic.
 - Let's stick to best practices and idiomatic patterns.
+- We prefer functions to be less than 50 lines and files less than 1000 lines, but it's not a hard limit.
+- Functions should not have more than five positional arguments, but it's not a hard limit.

 ## Development

-- Issues will be in `_issues/new` in markdown files.
+- Issues will be in `issues/new` in markdown files.
-- After solving an issue, move the file to `_issues/closed`.
+- After solving an issue, move the file to `issues/closed`.
 - After solving an issue, create a git commit.
 In the commit message, focus on the "why" instead of "how".
 The "how" can be deduced from the diff.
 However, a short summary of the "how" can't hurt to convey